ahlev/ReactHomework_MemoryGame/README.md

 **Demonstrating use of React and JSX, this application renders a tile-based game that challenges the player's memory.**

-**Materialize with custom CSS was used to create the layout, navigation bar, and footer**
+**Materialize with custom CSS was used to style the layout, navigation bar, and footer components**

 1. The application renders 12 different tiles, each depicting a different Pokemon, to the screen.
 Each image is listening for click events.